patricebechard/patricebechard.github.io/_posts/2016-05-20-curriculum-vitæ.md

 ### Experience

-**May 2016 - Present** Summer Intern for the CRAQ (Astrophysics Research Center of Quebec) under the direction of Prof. Pierre Bergeron, Montréal, Canada.
+**May 2016 - August 2016** Summer Intern for the CRAQ (Astrophysics Research Center of Quebec) under the direction of Prof. Pierre Bergeron, Montréal, Canada.

 **June 2014 - August 2014** Guide at Arbraska Laflèche, Val-des-Monts, Qc, Canada.